-More than 98 percent of the cells for the SUR Scenario presented positive DO deltas complying with the criteria.
-Cells with no incremental values were mostly in the area between Fort Pulaski and RM 5, due to the dominance of open ocean conditions.
+All zones for the SUR Scenario presented positive DO deltas complying with the criteria.
+Cells with no or minimal incremental values were mostly in the area between Fort Pulaski and RM 5, due to the dominance of open ocean conditions.